-|Day 1||Arrive in Rome||Rome|
+|Day 1||Arrive in Rome, Explore||Rome|

-|Day 2||Vatican Tour: Museums, Sistine Chapel & St Peter's Basilica||Rome|
+|Day 2||Vatican Tour: Museums, Sistine Chapel & St. Peter's Basilica||Rome|

-|Day 3||Self-Guided Tour of the Colosseum||Rome|
+|Day 3||Self-Guided Visit of the Colosseum & Roman Forum||Rome|

-|Day 5||Underground Tour & Wine Tasting in Orvieto||Orvieto|
+|Day 5||Underground Cave Tour & Wine Tasting||Orvieto|

 |Day 7||Historic Walking Tour of Florence||Florence|